awpas50/ClickerGame/README.md

         DontDestroyOnLoad(sceneLoader);
         sceneLoader.AddComponent<SceneLoader>();
     }
-    // *** This will be called when the script "SceneLoader" is initialized. public void LoadGame()
+    // *** Will be called when SceneLoader.cs is initialized.
+    public void LoadGame()
     {
         AllSaveData data = SaveSystem.Load();